mn416/array-analysis-examples/README.md

 ## Result Summary

-The following table summaraises the different analysis options for each example.
+The following table summarises the different analysis options for each example.
 We use "yes" to mean that the solver succeeds in finding all the non-conflicting loops, and a blank box to mean that it doesn't.
 The `-oflow` tag means "integer overflow is probibited".